richardtaylordawson/chirp/README.md

 # twitterai

-Uses Google's sentiment analysis API to read through tweets.
+App that uses the Twitter API and Google Natural Language API to analyze tweets for various applications.